jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

         with self.assertRaises(ValueError):
             int('31/12/99 10')

 * I need a solution that can read the date and time.
-Writing one myself requires knowing the number of days in months for a specific year.
+Writing one myself requires knowing the number of days in months for a specific year, the following comes to mind

     Thirty days has September
     April, June and November,